 Kirk A. Bingaman

-Kirk Bingaman, Ph.D., is professor of pastoral mental health counseling in the Graduate School of Religion and Religious Education at Fordham University.
+Kirk Bingaman, Ph.D., is professor of mental health counseling and spiritual integration in the Graduate School of Religion and Religious Education at Fordham University.
 He is a licensed mental health counselor (LMHC) in the state of New York, a psychotherapist member with the Association for Clinical Pastoral Education (ACPE), and an ordained minister in the Presbyterian Church (USA).
-Bingaman is the former co-chair of the Psychology, Culture, and Religion (PCR) group of the American Academy of Religion (AAR), and is presently a member of the New Directions in Pastoral Theology Group (Princeton Theological Seminary).
-From 2016 to 2021, he was the editor for the book series Emerging Perspectives in Pastoral Theology and Care (Lexington Books), and in 2021 was appointed editor-in-chief of Pastoral Psychology, one of the most well-established academic journals in the field of psychology and religion/spirituality.
+Dr. Bingaman is a former co-chair of the Psychology, Culture, and Religion (PCR) group of the American Academy of Religion (AAR), the former editor of the book series, Emerging Perspectives in Pastoral Theology and Care, (Lexington Books), and in 2021 was appointed editor-in-chief of Pastoral Psychology, one of the most well-established academic journals in the field of psychology and religion/spirituality.
+In 2018, he was a visiting scholar at Facolta' Teologica Del Triveneto in Padua, Italy, and in 2022 a visiting scholar at (1) the Higher Institute of Religious Sciences in Milan, Italy and (2) the Department of Philosophy, Sociology, Education, and Applied Psychology (FISPPA) at the University of Padua, Italy.
+Most recently, Dr. Bingaman was selected as a participant of the 2023 Faculty Research Abroad Program (FRAP) at Fordham University, working with faculty of the Ateneo De Manila University in the Philippines.

 Contact Information